UCLA Film & Television Archive: History

-The collection
+Collections

 The Archive has hosted its collection in a Stoa building in Santa Clarita, California since 2015.
 It shares the facilities with the Packard Humanities Institute.
 The building was funded and built to the specification of David Woodley Packard.

-The archive's holdings include 35mm collections from Paramount Global/Paramount Pictures and Republic Pictures.Disney/20th Century Studios, Warner Bros.
+The archive's holdings include 35mm collections from Paramount Global/Paramount Pictures and Republic Pictures, Disney/20th Century Studios, Warner Bros.
 Discovery/Warner Bros., Sony/Columbia Pictures, New World Pictures, Amazon/MGM, United Artists and Orion Pictures, NBCUniversal/Universal Pictures, and RKO.
 Additional film donations have been made by the Academy of Motion Picture Arts and Sciences, the American Film Institute, the Directors Guild of America, and figures including Hal Ashby, Tony Curtis, Charlton Heston, Orson Welles, Rock Hudson, Jeff Chandler, Radley Metzger, Richard Conte, Audie Murphy, John McIntire, John Wayne, Fred MacMurray, and William Wyler.
 It holds the entire Hearst Metrotone News Library.
 It holds over 300 kinescope prints from the now-defunct DuMont Television Network.
 It holds restored prints of the cartoon library of Paramount Pictures.